|

 ![]() Using my baren to print |

-Copies of a booklet authored by myself and Prof. Ming Meng (a psychology professor specializing in the science of visual thinking), The Energy Theory of Color, are available for purchase online (shipping is $5, east of the Mississippi) and at the Matt Brown Fine Art gallery in Lyme. |
+Copies of a booklet about the art and science of seeing color, The Energy Theory of Color, authored by myself and Prof. Ming Meng (a psychology professor specializing in the science of visual thinking), are available for purchase online ($20, shipping is additional $5, east of the Mississippi). |